Out-of-distribution forgetting: vulnerability of continual learning to intra-class distribution shift: Out-of-distribution Forgetting

 \subsection{Introducing of the Distribution Shift}

 In the experiments, we constructed distribution-shifted data $\widehat{x}$ by adding the non-shifted data $x$ a new feature sampled from a distinct distribution $P^{'}(x)$.
 There were no changes in the labels.
 In practice, we just chose a small pixel block in a fixed location in the image and set it to a constant value.
 The feature position was denoted by the index $p$.
-The position of other pixels remaining the same is denoted by $q$, \ie $q = \neg p$.
+The position of other pixels remaining the same is denoted by $q$, i.e. $q = \neg p$.
 The strength of the shifted pixels is controlled by parameter $\epsilon$:

 Figures~\ref{occ_a} and~\ref{occ_b} demonstrate the feature-shifting operation on two image examples from MNIST and CIFAR-10 datasets.
 In each panel, the left image is the original one, while the right is the corresponding image with a pixel-wise modification.
 The shifted pixels highlighted by the red square at the bottom right corner are vague and easily overlooked by humans.
 The above operation is not necessarily an attack on the CL machine, though OODF can easily be exploited for intentional sabotage.
-In reality, many conditions can cause such distribution shifts, \eg, slight defection in the sensory equipment or some random, noisy perturbations.
+In reality, many conditions can cause such distribution shifts, e.g., slight defection in the sensory equipment or some random, noisy perturbations.
 These unpredictable and hardly detectable defections or perturbations can easily cause a feature shift in training samples.

+The distribution shift is introduced through a small pixel-wise operation causing occlusion, highlighting the significance of OODF: as the results shown in Sec.~\ref{prop_OODF}, even minor data augmentations can induce significant forgetting in widely tested CL methods.
 We also consider another form of distribution shift by using FGSM~\cite{goodfellow_explaining_2015} to construct adversarial samples, shown in Fig.~\ref{adv}.
 We regard shift diversity as a factor of OODF and discuss it in Sec.~\ref{sec_fac}.

-\subsection{Experiment Settings}
+\section{Experiment Settings}

 To evaluate OODF, we tested the influence of intra-class shift on all three mainstream learning strategies in classic CL tasks.
 The choices of the algorithm and corresponding network structure and dataset in each experiment are listed in Tab.~\ref{tab0}.
 In all experiments, either the original code or the popular reproducing code~\cite{mai_online_2022} of the CL algorithms were used for evaluation.
 All the code had been checked in the standard CL tasks without data distribution shift.
 We note that we’re not aiming to evaluate the performances of different CL methods or compare performance degradation caused by distribution shifts in these methods.
 Instead, the purpose here is to examine the extent of OODF in CL models.